Welcome to the history of Keck Furniture, a family-owned business that has been serving the communities of southern Wisconsin for over 170 years.

-From its humble beginning, Keck Furniture relocated twice before moving to its current location on Main Street in 1897.
-The store still occupies this character-rich location, complete with tin ceilings and floor joists of tamarack logs, cut during the earliest days of settlement in Wisconsin.
+Keck Furniture moved twice before settling in its current location on Main Street in 1897.
+This character-rich building still boasts tin ceilings and floor joists made of tamarack logs cut during the early days of settlement in Wisconsin.

 In 1924, Keck Furniture underwent a major renovation executed by George, Fred, and William Keck, the grandsons of the founder and one of America's leading architectural teams of the mid-20th century.

 During the Great Depression, Keck Furniture was able to persevere and continue serving the Watertown community due to its early commitment to providing personal service.